TauferLab/GEOtiled/docs/Function_Docs.md

 save_to_txt : bool
 * Boolean specifying if DEM URLs should be saved to a text file.
 Default is True.

+download_folder : str
+* String specifying what to name the download folder.
+Default is 'dem_tiles'.

 download : bool
 * Boolean specifying if DEM URLs retrieved should be downloaded immediately.
 Default is False.